 POST 19 Leavers' Destinations over time:

 The vast majority of our leavers are provided with local FE provision.
-When local FE provision is unable to meet individual needs, students apply to local specialist colleges.
+When local FE provision is unable to meet need, students may apply to local specialist colleges.
 Most FE provision continues to develop Independent living skills.

 |||